atzufuki/dotfiles/README.md

 curl -sL https://raw.githubusercontent.com/atzufuki/dotfiles/main/dotfiles.sh | bash
 ```

-Wait for the system packages gettings installed, then run the script again to complete the setup.
+Wait for the system packages gettings installed, then reboot and run the script again to complete the setup.

 Finally logout and log back in using your preferred containerized desktop environment.